HL7/cqf-measures/pages/measure-conformance.md

     Population criteria SHALL each reference a single CQL expression as defined by Conformance Requirement 11.
-    The aggregateMethod extension SHALL be population to indicate the aggregate method for the measure CQL expressions referenced from measureObservationDefinition elements SHALL use Patient context and be executed within the context of a single patient.
+    The aggregateMethod extension SHALL be population to indicate the aggregate method for the measure CQL expressions referenced from measureObservationDefinition elements SHALL use -Patient context and be executed within the context of a single patient.
     The population element of a measure-observation criteria SHALL contain a criteriaReference extension that refers to the population criteria within the same population group that is the target population criteria for the measure-observation
-    CQL functions referenced from a measure-observation criteria SHALL: be in the same CQL file as the CQL expression in the measure-population criteria referenced from the criteriaReference extension of the measure-observation criteria accept a single argument whose type matches the elements of the list returned by the CQL expression referenced from the criteriaReference extension of the measure-observation criteria return either an Integer, a Decimal, or a Quantity
+    CQL functions referenced from a measure-observation criteria SHALL:
+      -be in the same CQL file as the CQL expression in the measure-population criteria referenced from the criteriaReference extension of the measure-observation criteria
+      -accept a single argument whose type matches the elements of the list returned by the CQL expression referenced from the criteriaReference extension of the measure-observation criteria -return either an Integer, a Decimal, or a Quantity

 For continuous variable measures, the measure observation is defined as a function that takes a single parameter of the type of elements returned by the population criteria.
 The Initial Population, Measure Population, and Measure Population Exclusion criteria expressions must all return a list of elements of the same type.

 Note that the criteria reference in the measure observation definition is present to resolve which measure population should be used in the case of multiple populations, but the actual input to the measure observation definition needs to account for population membership (i.e. account for exclusions).
 In the case of a continuous variable measure with multiple populations, the identifier of the population criteria in the Measure is used to ensure that the measure observation definition refers to a unique population criteria.

-#### 5.5.1 Continuous variable measure scoring
+##### 2.4.5.1 Continuous variable measure scoring

 Additional information on how continuous variable measures are scored (and the semantics behind the criteria names) can be found in the base Measure specification.

-### 5.6 Cohort Definitions
+#### 2.4.6 Cohort Definitions

 For cohort definitions, only the Initial Population criteria type is used.
 For patient-based cohort definitions, the criteria should return a true or false (or null).
 For other types of cohort definitions, the criteria may return any type.

-### 5.7 Measures with Multiple Populations
+#### 2.4.7 Measures with Multiple Populations

 When a measure has multiple population groups (multiple group elements), the criteria names will follow the convention above, adding the number of the population group to each criterion, e.g. "Initial Population 1", "Denominator 1", etc. Note that when multiple population groups are present, the number of the group is added to all population groups, not just the groups other than the first.